Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 Music streaming from Beatsource in Algoriddim's djay Pro 2 software on a Mac

 Why should DJs stream music?

-Many DJs who have been, and are, quite happy playing music they have bought themselves ask this question.
+Many DJs who have been (and are) quite happy playing music they’ve bought themselves ask this question.

 What, they say, are the advantages to streaming music?
 The truth is that “mileage will vary”, and what doesn’t make sense for one DJ will be a dream come true for the next.